EimizuDev/sanitized-ue-game/README.md

-# Sanitized Game - Unreal Engine C++
+# Unreal Engine game - sanitized code snapshot

-**Status:** archived
+**Status:** archived - sanitized snapshot for code review only

-**Maintenance:** may be continued in the future.
+**Maintenance:** may be continued in the future

 ## Overview

-This repository is a **sanitized version** of my Unreal Engine C++ game I was working on in 2025.
+This repository contains *selected source code* from my Unreal Engine C++ project I was working on in 2025.

-It is intentionally trimmed for public view.
 The full working source is private and available only for technical review on request to certain people.

+> [!WARNING]
+> This is not runnable and the code will not compile because a lot of stuff was removed.

 ### Excluded / Private